 Racial Traits: Horizoned get “Grappler” and one type of eyes.

-Grappler: Horizoned gat a +1 bonus on grapple attempts and attempts to maintain a grapple
+Grappler: Horizoned get a +1 bonus on grapple attempts and attempts to maintain a grapple

-Cloudy eyes: These horizoned were born with a rare birth defect leaving their eyes covered in an opaque film.
-The film on their eyes leaves them blind but their senses shift, and they gain blindsight 8 (see additional rules : vison)
+Cloudy eyes: These Horizoned were born with a rare birth defect leaving their eyes covered in an opaque film.
+The film on their eyes leaves them blind but their senses shift, and they gain blindsight 8 (see additional rules : vision)

 Fiery eyes: These eyes are bright orange with a hard exterior and a tiny yellow opening.
-These strange eyes give the horizoned darkvison (see additional rules: vision).
+These strange eyes give the Horizoned darkvision (see additional rules: vision).

-Gleeming eyes: These horizoned have soft eyes with a white exterior and a dark black area in the center.
+Gleaming eyes: These Horizoned have soft eyes with a white exterior and a dark black area in the center.
 These give Horizoned a +2 to perception.

 Lunamates: (Wasps, hornets, mud daubers )